A short explanation about the whats and whys of this site.

 Language

 Archimon is in English in order to reach as big an audience as possible.
 Certain terms for which there are no satisfactory English equivalents are kept in Dutch.
-Names of places may be translated to English when an English translation is available, but at all times the actual name will be used.
+Names of places are kept in Dutch also.
 Learn a little!
 I am aware that my English isn't perfect, and welcome corrections.

 Feedback

 Questions, comments, corrections of my English etc. are welcome.
-Please use the guestbook.
+Please send a messsage to archimon (at) live.nl Of course, replace (at) with @ first and delete the blank spaces.